What do those verses about being taken away and left behind really teach? The answer may shock many people who have been taught only one viewpoint.

 In the town of Sodom, people conducted business, just like people will do immediately before his Second Coming.
 This business is not sinful necessarily, but everyone knew the full story of Sodom, though Jesus does not bring it up (Gen. 19).
 Why not?
 Does he expect that societies in the future not to endorse gang rape?
 Yes, but this was obvious to begin with.
-Whatever the reason for his omission, the people of Sodom were oblivious to their own times, just like they will be before his Second Coming.
+Whatever the reason for his omission, the people of Sodom were oblivious to their own times, just as people will be before his Second Coming.
 That’s the main message of these two verses.
 The result was a storm of fire and sulfur.
 Make no mistake: Jesus’s return will likewise bring the fire of judgment.
 It will not be a time of playing games and welcoming everyone with hugs and kisses, as modern, sleepy Westerners may believe.
 The good news, however, is that as Lot escaped with Abraham, so people can escape by their having already surrendered to the Lordship of Jesus and walking in his will.
 Then God’s negative judgment won’t apply to them.
 He will give them a favorable judgment (2 Pet.
 2:5-10).

 Please note that these verses about judgment in the time of Lot, applied here to the end time, come after the verse about the visible Second Coming (v.
 24).
 So these verses refer to life just before the Second Coming, and when the verses bring up the fire and sulfur from heaven, the focus shifts to the final judgment—after the Second Coming.
 There is no secret rapture here.
 Everything hinges on the Second Coming.

+This is the verse about the Second Coming.
 In case the audience—his disciples—missed the point—Jesus summarizes the two stories about Noah and Lot.
 The days before the Second Coming will be like the day in those Old Testament stories.

 If you’re on the roof, don’t go back and get your belongings or equipment or supplies for travel.
 Instead, use the outer stairs and run.
 If you are in the field working, don’t turn back and get the things you left behind.
 So why would people be tempted to do this when Jesus is coming back and it will be majestic and glorious?
 He is referring to the coming judgment on Jerusalem, which happened in 70 A.D., when the Romans conquered it.
 So Jesus is shifting the focus just a bit and condensing the two incidents of the conquest of Jerusalem and his Second Coming.
 His point is that attachment to possessions is a distraction that will not ready his followers.
 Yes, you can farm your land, but attachment to it to the point of being neglectful about the kingdom is misguided.